IsmailMarmoush/ismailmarmoush.github.io/_posts/2020-12-25-architecture-p03-how-big-microservice-without-pizzas.md

 ### 1.0 Microservice as an object, not a subject

-For a better definition of what constitutes your microservice complexity, look at your microservice and answer:

-What does your microservice consist of?

-* To help with that, you need to collect all the technologies an engineer touches when he's about to implement a new feature in such a microservice or fix a bug
-* Do you have your crazy implementation of a CI/CD pipeline, or it's a simple SAAS?
-* How popular is your tech stack? are you using a de-facto standard framework for example, or your own
-* Your programming language, "Are you hiring Java engineers who are willing to learn Scala ? " maybe it's Kotlin
-* How well documented your service
-    * aka How long it takes to read and understand the documents, and how much the document cover of such service.
+Your microservice isn't just an executable file it's a complete ecosystem that an engineer touches daily; from CI/CD cycles to technology stacks, not to mention your programming language choice and how well documented is your microservice.
+All these are factors which contribute to the complexity of the service.

 ### 2.0 Microservice quantifiable attribute

-Since our microservice complexity isn't a measurable quantity, we go back to the basics "business needs" and start from there.
-Why did we end up with complexity in the first place, because we want our services not to grow out of hand and lose control, so what if we lost control? we might have a big ball of mud that no one understands or wants to touch, high turnover would render such service orphaned, and it would take a while, or a big amount of money to find a talent who could handle it.

-So the basic primitive need is? right, **"Understanding"** well, that's already obvious, isn't it? complexity vs understanding kind of thing.
-We finally reached a concrete yes or no element, hooray!

-Of course, people are not light pulps, they don't look at a microservice, and say "ah, Ok I understand" or "No, I don't" It takes time, it's a process, it's people interacting and asking questions and all of that.

-The good news is we reached a basic attribute **"The time it takes to understand x microservice"** now we should measure it which might be hard but hopefully doable.
+Since complexity in our case isn't a measurable quantity, we go back to the basics which are "business needs".

+The basic need here is how fast (in average) in reality people get to understand and be able to fully maintain and operate the service from zero knowledge, versus our expectations.
+That percentage is crucial.

 ### 3.0 Measure it

-Can you measure the unknown ? of course not, have anybody ever came up with the perfect time estimation method of delivering features or fixing bugs? again never.
+Nobody can measure the unknown, Can you measure the unknown or come up with perfect time estimation methods, but we can try to come as much closer as we possibly can.

-So, you need to first be with a peace that you can't find an actual number to rely on, but you can find a good estimation that gets you far enough to know which services are worth refactoring and which are not.

-Going back to business again you ask your stakeholders couple of simple questions:

-1. How many are your current service x heroes? (people who can maintain/deploy/manage service x alone if they had to)
-1. How long do you think such service should take to be understood(being able to deliver a feature or fix a bug) by the new joiner who just been onboarded
-    * Versus the average time x new joiner engineers took.
-1. How long do you think such a service should take to be understood by another team member who never touched the service ?
-    * Versus the average time x engineers from team y took for similar issues
+Knowing the attribute from previous section (time to understand) we have a couple of angles:

+1. Stakeholders expectation of new joiners understanding time Vs the actual average time on a random selected set
+1. Stakeholders expectation of other team members understanding time Vs the actual average time on a random selected set
-1. What's the [quorum](https://en.wikipedia.org/wiki/Quorum) of people maintaining such service, taking into consideration the [bus factor](https://en.wikipedia.org/wiki/Bus_factor) of course.
+1. What's the expected [quorum](https://en.wikipedia.org/wiki/Quorum) of people maintaining such service according to its risk or impact, taking into consideration the [bus factor](https://en.wikipedia.org/wiki/Bus_factor) of course Vs how many are actually there.
 1. What's your turnover rate?

-> Note: As to why it's good to consider the number of experts as a unit while it might seem extreme, your software/business is
-> already getting complex daily with God knows what factor, if you relied on your count on half/half knowledgeable people,
-> then 6 months later the overall knowledge of such service in your team would have decreased to half or something.
->
->It's also better to count on absolute yes (this is your ninja) than on (eh, yeah I could manage) kind of choice

-The bad news is there's no secret magical function to put the previous numbers in, in order to get a yes/no answer, but the good news is that you can come up with your own according to you and your stakeholder's toleration.
+There's no secret magical function to put the previous numbers in, in order to get a number or yes/no answer, but the good news is that you can come up with your own according to the team/org risk analysis or simply toleration.

 > So next time someone asks you how big should this microservice be or should we refactor this microservice, the answer
-> would be how long are we willing to give time for someone to understand it, if it's less than it actually is then you got your answer
+> would be **How long are we willing to give time for someone to understand it ?**

-As a plus, with the previous data:
+With the previous you'd also be able to:

-* You'd have transparently communicated your teams status to stakeholders
+* transparently communicate and manage the stakeholders expectations
-* You have managed your expectations and everyone else
-* You can make a wise decision regarding your team collective knowledge
+* make wise decisions regarding your team capabilities and services as in:
     * What you need next, (e.g Service y is higher risk, should we refactor or increase knowledge)
     * What technologies should I increase in the team based on risk factors not based on lack of knowledge.

-> What I presented was only a hypothesis and deduction based on my humble experience of watching failure more than success,
-> If I was right, then it's good for both of us, if I was wrong, I'm a sure collection of such numbers is a good insight by itself.
+From my humble experience that consisted of lots of failure, I found the previous approach to be very helpful when a service is constantly growing and specially horizontally (new unique and complex features added), which means added complexity.